LarsBehrenberg/IA-prototype/content/posts/first-impressionist-exhibition.md

       In December 1874, Renoir chaired a meeting of the company’s shareholders.
 It had liabilities of 3,713 francs and cash in hand of a mere 278 francs.
 Each exhibitor owed 184 francs 50 centimes.
 The group made the unanimous decision to liquidate the company.
     sideGalleryImages:
-      - /assets/manet-railway.jpg
+      - imageUrl: /assets/manet-railway.jpg
-      - /assets/manet-boating.jpg
+      - imageUrl: /assets/manet-boating.jpg
-      - /assets/manet-luncheon-on-the-grass.jpg
+      - imageUrl: /assets/manet-luncheon-on-the-grass.jpg
 ---
 ### The First Impressionist Exhibition took place in April-May 1874 in a gallery on Rue du Capucines in Paris.